-Urooj Fatima, Syed Saif Abbas Rizvi, Neha Raina, Saher Fatima, Safikur Rahman, Mohammad Amjad Kamal and Md.
-Imtaiyaz Hassan* Pages 1 - 9 ( 9 )
+Urooj Fatima, Syed Saif A. Rizvi, Neha Raina, Saher Fatima, Safikur Rahman, Md.
+Amjad Kamal and Md.
+Imtaiyaz Hassan* Pages 4223 - 4231 ( 9 )

-Coronavirus disease-2019 (COVID-19) is a respiratory tract infection, accompanied with severe or fatal pneumonia like symptoms and sometime death.
+Coronavirus disease-2019 (COVID-19) is a respiratory tract infection accompanied by severe or fatal pneumonia-like symptoms and sometimes death.
 It has posed to be an ongoing global health emergency caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Due to a sudden outbreak and a large number of infections and deaths, it became a major concern all over the world.
-The options available as effective therapeutic, should be urgently exercised to handle this pandemic disease.
-So far, no specific and accurate anti-SARS-CoV-2 treatment is recommended because of the absence of sufficient clinical evidence.
+The options available as effective therapeutics should be urgently exercised to handle this pandemic.
+So far, no specific and accurate anti- SARS-CoV-2 treatment is recommended because of the absence of sufficient clinical evidence.
 In such cases, the clinical use of available drugs is always considered to be on top priority.
-A broad-spectrum antiviral agent, Remdesivir is found effective in many cases and recommended by many clinicians in many countries.
-This drug acts as a potential inhibitor of viral RNA-dependent RNA polymerase protein, and thus likely to be efficacious in SARS-CoV-2 infection.
+A broad-spectrum antiviral agent, remdesivir, is found effective in many cases and recommended by many clinicians in many countries.
+This drug acts as a potential inhibitor of viral RNA-dependent RNA polymerase protein and thus likely to be efficacious in SARS-CoV-2 infection.
 Tocilizumab is currently recommended by many hospitals as an alternative treatment for critically ill COVID-19 patients.
-The tocilizumab has been administered to control cytokine storms that occurred due to the release of proinflammatory cytokine including interleukin 6.
-Chloroquine and hydroxychloroquine were also used in hospitals, to handle severe COVID-19 patients.
+Tocilizumab has been administered to control cytokine storms that occur due to the release of proinflammatory cytokine, including interleukin 6.
+Chloroquine and hydroxychloroquine are also used in hospitals to handle severe COVID-19 patients.
 Currently, plasma therapy has been exercised as a therapeutic alternative, especially to handle severe COVID-19 patients.
-In addition, herbal medicines are expected to play significant role in the control and prevention of COVID-19.
+In addition, herbal medicines are expected to play a significant role in the control and prevention of COVID-19.
 All these therapeutic options have their advantages and limitations.
 This review highlights the therapeutic potential of these available drugs, along with their mechanism of action and shortcomings.
-We have provided detailed information on available therapeutic options, which have proved to be effectual in improving clinical symptoms of severe COVID-19 patients.
+We have provided detailed information on available therapeutic options, which have proved to be effective in improving clinical symptoms of severe COVID-19 patients.